gbevin/SendMIDI/README.md

 These are all the supported commands:
 ```
   dev   name           Set the name of the MIDI output port
+  devindex index       Set MIDI output port by index (see listi)
   virt  (name)         Use virtual MIDI port with optional name (Linux/macOS)
   list                 Lists the MIDI output ports
+  listi                Lists the MIDI output ports with indices
   panic                Sends all possible Note Offs and relevant panic CCs
   file  path           Loads commands from the specified program file
   dec                  Interpret the next numbers as decimals by default